TLeaves/chromium-crosswalk/docs/ios/build_instructions.md

-Since the iOS build is a bit more complicated than a desktop build, we provide `ios/build/tools/setup-gn.py`, which will create four appropriately configured build directories under `out` for Release and Debug device and simulator builds, and generates an appropriate Xcode workspace (`out/build/all.xcworkspace`) as well.
+Since the iOS build is a bit more complicated than a desktop build, we provide `ios/build/tools/setup-gn.py`, which will create four appropriately configured build directories under `out` for Release and Debug device and simulator builds, and generates an appropriate Xcode project (`out/build/all.xcodeproj`) as well.

+More information about [developing with Xcode](xcode_tips.md). *Xcode project is an artifact, any changes made in the project itself will be ignored.*

 You can customize the build by editing the file `$HOME/.setup-gn` (create it if it does not exist).
 Look at `src/ios/build/tools/setup-gn.config` for